Rolesville High School Video Update: 15-Year-Old Jasmine Darwin Body-Slammed By Officer Ruben De Los Santos – Principal Calls Parents

 Officer Ruben De Los Santos is a school resource officer who can be seen in the below video, slamming 15-year-old Jasmine Darwin to the ground.
 Because of the force that De Los Santos used to pick up Jasmine and then slam Darwin to the ground, the video is getting lots of attention — and Ruben is getting lots of backlash.
 The North Carolina school resource officer was put on paid administrative leave after the video went viral on Twitter.

 According to WITN, Jasmine was body-slammed by Ruben at Rolesville High School on Tuesday morning.
 The high school is located near Raleigh.
-What makes the incident even more disturbing are witness reports that claim Darwin was actually trying to break up a fight between Jasmine’s sister and another person when De Los Santos grabbed Jasmine from behind, picked her up and then slammed her to the ground.
+What makes the incident even more disturbing are witness reports that claim Darwin was actually trying to break up a fight between Jasmine’s sister and another person when De Los Santos grabbed Jasmine from behind, picked her up, and then slammed her to the ground.

 Jasmine, who appeared very slight in size and perhaps half the size of Ruben, seemed dazed as she remained still on the ground for a second or two after being slammed with a great amount of force.
 After the incident, Darwin’s mother took Jasmine to a hospital on Tuesday evening for Jasmine to be medically evaluated.
 De Los Santos has worked at the Rolesville High School for four years.